dragoonreign/MangaAppReplica_iOS15/README.md

 Language: SwiftUI

 My first attempt to recreate a live service app from a scratch.
-This app uses JSON codable data of classes Manga and Chapter usef for multiple view components.
+The app uses JSON-codable data for manga and chapter classes in multiple view components.

 <h1>Showcase:</h1>